What happens when an onboarding process of a user is complete?

 What you should do in this case is; offering the self-help center you have developed and the interactive guides you have created using UserGuiding!

-UserGuiding is a code-free digital adoption software that helps you improve your UX with a wide variety of user onboarding elements.
-Click here to start your free trial today!
+UserGuiding is a code-free product walkthrough software that helps you improve your UX with a wide variety of user onboarding elements.

 b- when they don’t know they need you, but they do